vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 :::

-and then install the required Vuefity modules as dependencies:
+and then install the required Vuetify modules as dependencies:

 ::: tabs